profsmith89/ctps/_sources/chap12.md

 print(f'aa = {aa}\ncc = {cc}\nww = {ww}\n')
 ```

-Looking back to Chapter 10, where we built a book index, you'll see that we used the built-in `sorted` function in a problem-to-be-solved: it sorted our dictionary of word-reference pairs for us.
-Python dictionaries are iterable objects, and calling `sorted` with a dictionary returns a sorted list of the dictionary's keys, which was exactly what we wanted to print (see lines 62-65 in `chap10/index32.py`).
+Looking back to Chapter 10, where we built a book index, you'll see that we used the built-in `sorted` function; with it, we sorted our dictionary of word-reference pairs.
+Python dictionaries are iterable objects, and calling `sorted` with a dictionary returns a sorted list of the dictionary's keys, which was exactly what we wanted to print (see lines 63-66 in `chap10/index32.py`).

-These examples work because: (1) the way we expected the list elements and dictionary keys sorted matched these functions' default action (i.e., sort with the "smallest" item first); and (2) the classes for these iterable objects implement the magic method \_\_lt\_\_, which `sort` and `sorted` use behind the scenes to determine the sorted ordering.
+These examples work because: (1) the way we wanted to sort the list elements and dictionary keys matched these functions' default action (i.e., sort with the "smallest" item first); and (2) the classes for these iterable objects implement the magic method `__lt__`, which `sort` and `sorted` use behind the scenes to determine the sorted order.

 ## Sorting in descending order